Tyler-Murphy/parallel-test/README.md

 This test runner runs all asynchronous tests concurrently, which can speed up tests if a test suite includes lots of tests that perform asynchronous operations.

+I made this because I didn't find a runner that runs all tests at once, and was easy for me to understand.

 ### Usage

+An assertion library isn't included, so use whichever you'd like.
+If the errors thrown include `expected` and `actual` properties (like in the node core `assert` library), a diff will be displayed.

+A test ends when its code finishes running, or the promise it returns has settled.

+TAP messages are printed, so feel free to use whichever TAP formatter you like.
+[Tape has a nice list.](https://github.com/substack/tape#pretty-reporters)

+For usage examples, see the [`src/test/`](./src/test/) directory.

 ### Future improvements